-I loved Dalat.
 Surrounded by pine forests, orchards and mountains with a centre full of French architecture, Dalat is known as the ‘City of Eternal Spring’ in Vietnam, and there are tonnes of things to do and see there.

-However, as someone without a driver’s license, I couldn’t make like other travellers and just rent a motorbike myself to explore the area.
-Instead, I opted for an Easy Rider Tour, and boy how I’m glad I did.
+However, as someone who is risk averse at the best of times, I couldn’t make like other travellers and just rent a motorbike myself to explore the area.

-This post will outline my experience with Easy Rider Vietnam – where we went, what we saw, and perhaps most importantly, whether I’d recommend it.
+This post will outline my experience with Vietnam Easy Rider – where we went, what we saw, and perhaps most importantly, whether I’d recommend it.

-Easy Rider Vietnam is a concept popular all over Vietnam, although they originated in Dalat.
 They are a team of licensed and professional local tour guides who take tourists on epic motorbike tours through the Vietnamese countryside, enabling them to experience the country through their eyes and get off the beaten track a little.

-You can either drive the bike yourself or hop onto the back of the guide’s bike (which is what I did).
 Tours can last anywhere from one day, all the way up to 12, with various routes and itineraries based on your preferences.

 My Easy Rider Vietnam tour